 ‘We are not losing the war, but the situation is bad’

 Police Minister Cele said the deployment was part of “extraordinary” measures that needed to be taken to ensure public safety and meant to “stamp the authority of the state”.

-Also, a military response may be effective in the short-term, but it does not respond to the reasons for the existence of gangs.
+Also, a military response may be effective in the short term, but it does not respond to the reasons for the existence of gangs.
 Numerous deployments will not solve the issues of unemployment, poverty, and drug abuse.
-To News24 Police Minister Cele said “we are not losing the war against crime but the situation is bad.”
-The war against crime may be should not be the first war to be fought.
+To News24 Police Minister Cele said, “we are not losing the war against crime but the situation is bad.”
+The war against Cape Town’s crime maybe should not be the first war to be fought.

 Image: Islam Media Analysis (link)